Mestr3z/About/README.md

 ## My name is Vlad, I am engaged in frontend development

-- 🔭 I’m currently working on an application for a burger on the react
+- 🔭 I'm currently working on a weatherApp and a chessApp
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning TypeScript, mySQL
 - 💬 Ask me about anything
 - 📫 How to reach me: Mestr3z on everywhere